enthought/distributed-array-protocol/protocol.rst

   The total number of processes in the process grid in this dimension.
   Necessary for computing the global / local index mapping, etc.

-  Constraint: the product of all proc_grid_sizes for all distributed dimensions shall equal the total number of processes in the communicator.
+  Constraint: the product of all ``'proc_grid_size'`` s for all distributed dimensions shall equal the total number of processes in the communicator.

 * ``proc_grid_rank`` : ``int``